iconoclasthero/indexopus/README.md

 ` $ m4b2opus ` and you get an indexed opus audiobook out of it.

 # indexopus
-This takes .opus chapter files and incorporates them into a single indexed file using ffmpeg, mediainfo, and opustags.
+This takes .opus chapter files and incorporates them into a single indexed file using ffmpeg, ffprobe,  mediainfo, and opustags.
-depends: opustag, ffmpeg/ffprobe
-optional: mediainfo
+depends: opustags, ffmpeg/ffprobe, mediainfo, mplayer

 **Files need to be in the format of 'Title -- Part ##: Chapter Title.opus'** There is some correction for common variations I've run into, but ultimately it will be in this format.